hackalog/hackalog.github.io/_posts/2020-02-11-cookiecutter.md

 Sing it, Robert Frost.
 Sing it.

-**UPDATE**: [Looks like no fork will be required][postscript].
+**UPDATE 2019-12-19**: [Looks like no fork will be required][postscript].
 The breaking changes will be handled by a new maintainer.
 High fives all round, and all my above comments still stand.

 [postscript]: https://github.com/cookiecutter/cookiecutter/issues/1256